What’s wrong with my baby?

 - Has been given antibiotics.
 Sometimes nappy rash is caused by a fungal infection called thrush, and taking antibiotics makes you more likely to suffer from thrush

 Make sure you change wet or dirty nappies as soon as possible.
 Clean the whole area thoroughly using water or fragrance-free baby wipes.
 If your baby is particularly prone to nappy rash, choose a brand of nappy that is super absorbent.

 Give your baby regular baths.
 Dry their skin gently with a towel and then give your baby some time to lie on a towel or changing mat with their nappy off so that fresh air gets to the skin.
 Avoid perfumed bubble bath and soap.
 Mild cases of nappy rash should clear up after two-three days.
-If the rash is severe and is causing your baby discomfort, your GP or Public Health Nurse may prescribe a special cream to soothe and treat it, as well as a barrier cream to prevent further infection.
+If the rash is severe and is causing your baby discomfort, your GP or health visitor may prescribe a special cream to soothe and treat it, as well as a barrier cream to prevent further infection.

 Young babies often develop scaly yellow or brown patches on their scalp, and this is known as ‘cradle cap’.
 Sometimes the scales flake off and the skin can look a bit red underneath.
 However, cradle cap is really common and doesn’t cause any itching or discomfort for your baby.
 Usually cradle cap clears up by itself.
 You should avoid picking at the scales though, in case they get infected.

 There are some things you can do to reduce the scaly build-up: